thzandvl/microhack-sap-data/PowerBiVisualisation.md

 ##  Sales per Date and CustomerGroup
 * Select a `Stacked Column Chart`.
-* Use the `SalesOrderHeaders.CREATIONDATE` hierarchy as Axis.
+* Use the `SalesOrderHeaders.CREATIONDATE` hierarchy as X-Axis
-* Use `SalesOrderHeaders.TOTALNETAMOUNT`as Values.
+* Use `SalesOrderHeaders.TOTALNETAMOUNT`as Y-Axis
-* Use `SalesOrderHeaders.CUSTOMERGROUP`as Legend.
+* Use `SalesOrderHeaders.CUSTOMERGROUP`as Legend

 <img src="images/powerBi/SalesPerYearCustomerGroupSetup.jpg">
 <img src="images/powerBi/SalesPerYearCustomerGroup.jpg">